Start your journey.

 Respect, kindness and compassion every step of the way.

-Over the phone or in-person, our admissions specialist will chat with you to understand how we can best support you.
-They will also gather important information about your life – and the impact of your eating disorder on your life – to see how we might be able to help.
+Over the phone or in-person, our Admissions Manager, Ivana, will chat with you to understand how we can best support you.
+She will also gather important information about your life – and the impact of your eating disorder on your life – to see how we might be able to help.

 Meet with us.

-If it sounds like our programmes could support you, when you’re ready, we will suggest meeting face-to-face at our day centre in central London to attend a free full intake review with one of our caring and knowledgeable clinicians.
+If it sounds like our programmes could support you, when you’re ready, we will suggest meeting face-to-face at our day centre in central London to attend a free assessment with our caring and understanding clinicians.